 Rod Elliott (ESP)

 Project 09 has been very popular since it was first introduced, back in 1999.
 It's still just as valid as it ever was, and is ideal for being incorporated into preamps and power amps.
 Being 2-way, many people have had to assemble up to 3 boards to get a full 4-way active system operational.
 Hardly a great chore, but there are very good reasons to have an alternative.
 The alternative is a 2, 3 or 4-way mono system, designed so that each speaker has its own crossover - just add the amplifiers of your choice.
 The photo below shows the completed board.
 Only the muting relays have not been installed, but the board is fully functional, and has been tested.
-The photo shows the original PCB, but the new version (without errors) is almost identical to look at.
+The photo shows the original PCB, but the one you can buy now is almost identical to look at.

 Photo of Completed P125 Board